jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-10-18-geprc-phantom-review-and-setup/index.md

 And I have so many thoughts I want to share with you, this little fella made me think and think hard.

 It handles nice in corners, although me coming from tri-blade higher pitch props, I do expect a bit more grip in turns.
-I love the Avon flow 5 props on mini quads, but they also draw significantly more amps at the higher end of the throttle.
+I love the Avan flow 5 props on mini quads, but they also draw significantly more amps at the higher end of the throttle.
 This is easy to get used to in just a few minutes.
 Now, in terms of speed the [GEPRC Phantom][1] toothpick is plenty fast and legit flies like a 5 inch quad for the better part.

 **It is genuinely fun to fly!**